Deploy Your Ice Applications on the AWS Public Cloud

 - Is it possible to deploy Ice applications on AWS without a ZeroC Ice AMI?

-- Yes, of course, you can add the Ice package repository yourself to your AWS EC2 instance as described on the Ice distributions page.
+- Yes, of course, you can add the Ice package repository yourself to your AWS EC2 instance as described on the Ice downloads page.
 The ZeroC Ice AMIs use the same packages.

 - Do I need a Commercial License?